-The term "investment buy" gets bandied around a lot in fashion speak.
+The term "investment buy" gets bandied around a lot in the fashion world.
 Sure, classic camel coats and well-made shoes will see you through many years, but they're only an investment in terms of how often you'll wear them.
-It's unlikely you'll make any more reselling a pair of worn-out shoes.
+It's unlikely you'll make much when reselling a pair of worn-out loafers.

 This is why you really can put "bag" and "investment" in the same sentence.
-Some designer bags will even increase in value (we're looking at you, Hermès) as they patiently sit in a dust bag at the back of your wardrobe because of the waiting lists for new styles owing to the time and craft needed to bring a single, say, Birkin to life.
-Other styles just never date—like Chanel's 2.55.
+Some designer bags will even increase in value (we're looking at you, Hermès) as they patiently sit in a dust bag at the back of your wardrobe because of the waiting lists for new styles, which we can attribute to the time and craft needed to bring a single, say, Birkin to life.
+Other styles, such as Chanel's 2.55, just never date.

-According to top resale site Open for Vintage, more and more high-end designers are looking to the archives to inspire new-season designs and in turn sparking a new wave of consumers to head online to find pre-loved styles.
+According to resale site Open for Vintage, more and more high-end designers are looking to the archives to inspire new-season designs, sparking a wave of consumers to head online to find pre-loved styles.
 "Vintage versions of the season's It trends become the purse-friendly option with a much lesser environmental impact," the site reports.
-"Last year, Open for Vintage saw this directly reflected in handbag sales, which made up for two-thirds of our total sales."

-Taking good care of your bag is necessary—both when in use and not—to guarantee interest if you’re looking to trade it in.
+Taking good care of your bag is necessary—both when in use and not—to guarantee interest if you decide to sell it.
 So before you splash out on a new-season bit of arm candy, check out the scoop from our experts, including our sustainability-proficient contributor and fashion commentator Andrea Cheong.
 Below, see which bags make the best investments right now.

 According to Open for Vintage, "As prices continue to increase significantly year on year at Chanel, vintage is fast becoming the chosen way to access the iconic fashion house's designs at more reasonable prices.
 Additionally, more and more people are becoming savvy to the smart financial investment that a Chanel bag can be, with the resale market being a great way to make a profit if you ever choose to sell on."

+She's not wrong.
 According to Vestiaire Collective, the Prada Nylon bag has seen sales increased by 150% YoY, with the style being re-released by the brand in a variety of vibrant shades and finishes, many of which you can find on the resale site.